pingcap/style-guide/docs/rust/modules.md

   - A good prelude contains enough to do a library's common tasks in the common way.
   - It should not include API for customising a library for special cases.
   - It is often useful to include modules in the prelude, as well as functions and types.
+  - It is often useful to include common traits which are used primarily for their functionality, rather than as explicit bounds.
+    A common example is the `Ext` traits in the `Foo`/`FooExt` extension trait pattern.
   - It should not include items with common names (to avoid name clashes with other modules).
   - All items should have names which are useful without being prefixed by a crate or module name.